CALIFORNIA TEMPORARY POOL ADDENDUM 1 1 pdf California Temporary Pool Addendum to the Lease Agreement

 • The Federal Law, 49 U.S. Code § 32705, requires a bill of sale to include a verifying statement about the vehicle’s mileage.
 Vehicles greater than ten years old and over 16,000 pounds are exempt.

-California Bill of Sale Preview Example
+Sample California Bill of Sale

 A California advance health care directive, which combines a medical power of attorney and a living will, enables an individual to designate an agent to make medical decisions and convey end-of-life treatment preferences.
 A statutory form is required by California residents.